News about Osteopenia, Osteoporosis B12 Vitamin deficiency.

 mention any of the B vitamins when they discuss building strong bones.
 But Vitamin B12 is important.
 And for some people their

 low levels of Vitamin B12 are the cause of their thinning or porous

 bones.
 Of course low levels of this vitamin can be the cause of a

 number of other symptoms too.

 As you can see B12 is a very important vitamin and anyone with ANY of the symptoms above should have their levels checked.

 Who is at risk?

-If you have bone loss and you have experienced any of the symptoms above, do talk with your physician about getting screened.
-You do not want your treatment to NOT work because your a Vitamin deficiency is getting in the way.
+If you have bone loss and you have experienced any of the conditions or symptoms listed above, do talk with your physician about getting screened.
+You do not want your treatment to NOT work because a B12 vitamin deficiency is getting in the way.

-To read more go to Osteoporosis B12 Vitamin Deficiency
+To read more you can go to Osteoporosis B12 Vitamin Deficiency